Need to Max Out? 2025 IRA Contribution Deadline Is April 15

 At age 59½, you can make penalty-free withdrawals.

-The year you turn 73, you must take annual required minimum distributions (RMDs) to avoid a 50% penalty on the required withdrawal.
-(If you turned 72 in 2022 or earlier, you’ll need to continue taking RMDs.)
+The year you turn 73 (or 75, for those born after 1959), you must take annual required minimum distributions (RMDs) to avoid a 50% penalty on the required withdrawal.

 Make Too Much for a Roth IRA?
-Consider Converting
+Consider a Roth Conversion

-If your income exceeds the IRS limits for a year and you don’t qualify, you can still consider a Roth IRA conversion.
-You can convert all or part of your Traditional IRA to a Roth IRA without being subject to the 10% early withdrawal penalty.⁴
+If your income exceeds the IRS limits and you don’t qualify, you can still consider a Roth IRA conversion.
+You can convert all or part of your traditional IRA to a Roth IRA without being subject to the 10% early withdrawal penalty.5

 Other Tax Tips and Reminders